electronicdreamplant/electronicdreamplant.github.io/_france/2025-03-25-in-the-beginning.md

 Also seeing a country through friends' eyes gives you better vision.
 The year-long impact of the local climate and how they adapt to it was important.
 Where you are in the country is important.
 How close you are to the sea is important.
 How close you are to main travel routes is important.
 There was so much we picked up in a short time.

 More than that, just seeing how my friend was living day-to-day made me hugely jealous.
 On our journey home, and in the days that followed, all we could talk about was finally making our long-held ambitions into reality.
 It is no exaggeration to say that every day since returning that September involved us either discussing or planning the move.
-This one was't another well-intentioned plan that would fade away in time; this time it would happen.
+This one wasn't another well-intentioned plan that would fade away in time; this time it would happen.

 Extremely detailed plans were set in motion.
 The visa situation worked in our favour, and this felt like a certain route back into Europe and possibly (eventually) EU citizenship.
 The timetable was set and we started joining forums and having explotatory talks with experts that could help us get there.
 Next step was a scouting visit to find exactly where we wanted to live.